lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 groups of 2-4 and there wasn't much inter-mingling so it didn't feel very social compared to some of the tours that I've really enjoyed.

-I'd heard from [Amanda and Luke](http://herecomestheplanet.com) that Seville doesn't really live up to it's reputation and I have to agree.
+I had heard from [Amanda and Luke](http://herecomestheplanet.com) that Seville doesn't really live up to it's reputation and I have to agree.
 Nothing we visited on the tour really stood out for me, so here's a token photo of Plaza de España with all the water drained out.